rossibarra/2015-shell-genomics/README.rst

     ls ..

-prints the contents of the `/home/username.
+prints the contents of the /home/username directory.
 You can chain these together, so:

     ls ../../